WITH PUBLIC FOR PUBLIC

 The Center of Humanities, CUNY

-I’ve been having Zoom coffee chats with friends since the pandemic.
+I’ve been doing Zoom coffee chats with friends since the pandemic to learn about each other’s projects and look for collaboration.
 If you’re interested in joining us, please feel free to send me an email.
-It’d be cool to have coffee together across different time zones!
+It’d be cool to learn from you and cultivate connections across the globe!

 WITH PUBLIC FOR PUBLIC